How to Dual Boot Windows 10 and Pop!_OS (Legacy/GRUB)

 Pop!_OS by System76

-Imagine an OS for the software developer, maker and computer science professional who uses their computer as a tool to discover and create.
+Imagine an OS for the software developer, maker, and computer science professional who uses their computer as a tool to discover and create.
 Welcome to Pop!_OS.

 When you download Pop!_OS make sure you download the right version.
 You can check your system to see if you need the version pre-loaded with the proper NIVIDA drivers.
 You can check by going into Device Manager and looking under ‘Display adapters’.